 What is Augmented Reality?

 Augmented reality (AR) adds a layer of digital information on top of the physical world around us, and we are already using this technology in many different ways.
-One of the most common ways is with our smart phones, which have a few features that make AR possible and relatively easy to implement.
-Key components include a camera as well as sensors like a gyroscope, accelerometer, GPS receiver and compass that enables the smart phone to determine its orientation, the direction that it is pointed in, its general location, and then – with the camera – it can use recognition software to figure out exactly where it is and what it is looking at.
+One of the most common ways is with our smartphones.
+A few features of phones today make augmented reality technology possible and relatively easy to implement.
+Key components include a camera as well as sensors like a gyroscope, accelerometer, GPS receiver and compass that enables the smartphone to determine its orientation, the direction that it is pointed in, its general location, and then – with the camera – it can use recognition software to figure out exactly where it is and what it is looking at.
 Once you know where you are, you can start overlaying accurate and designed information on top of the world around you.

-AR is changing the way we view the world, and blurring the line between natural and digital.
+Augmented reality is changing the way we view the world, and blurring the line between natural and digital.
 Everyone from tourists to teachers, to someone looking to share information about the world around them can now benefit from computer-generated graphics, audio and other sensory information superimposed in a real-world environment in real time.
-In this article, we look at where augmented reality is now and where it may be headed.

 An Added Perspective

-For better insight into AR technology we turn to a developer's perspective.
-For the past five years, Mai El-Awini has worked at an advertising studio in Halifax, creating augmented reality applications that have boosted marketing campaigns into an interactive space.
-In between studio projects, Mai has helped to create the companion app for White Elephant.
+For an insight into augmented reality technology, I interviewed a developer to get her perspective.
+For the past five years, Mai El-Awini has worked in the Labs division of Current Studios—an advertising studio in Halifax, Canada.
+There she developed augmented reality applications that boosted international marketing campaigns into an interactive space.
+In between projects, Mai helped me develop the companion app for White Elephant.

 First, may you describe your role as lead developer and what about it you find compelling?

 Mai—My main responsibility is of course developing.
 I do as much coding as all the other developers in the company.
-I also provide support for the junior devs, both technical and practical.
-Being a lead dev then also adds a few managerial tasks to my plate.
+I also provide support for the junior developers, both technical and practical.
+Being a team lead then also adds a few managerial tasks to my plate.
 With every new project I sit with project managers to provide time estimates, plan out milestones, decide which devs on the team are best suited for certain tasks… things like that.
-I also lead a weekly dev huddle where the dev team has a chance to catch up, share knowledge, or bring up any issues.
+I also lead a weekly dev huddle where the team has a chance to catch up, share knowledge, or bring up any issues.

 Will your upcoming adventures continue to explore the skills you've built in the AR space?